LoganDickon/Code-Work/Omnicheck/Omnicheck 1.0/readme.md

-Code for orignal Omnicheck version
+Code For Orignal Omnicheck Version